mkprizzle/esu-at-scale/README.md

-# Azure Arc Enabled Windows 2012 ESU
+# Azure Arc Enabled Windows 2012 ESU At Scale
 This is a repository that hosts a modified forked repo version of a sample set of scripted operations (Created by Adam Turner, modified by Jordan Norby) using the Resource Manager API (provided by management.azure.com) to perform the following operations at scale and based on real-world usage:
 + Create ESU licenses in an activated state and link them to many servers
 + Create deactivated ESU licenses for staging while payment terms are being negotiated